jorgebucaran/nvm.fish/README.md

 ## Quickstart

-Install the latest Node release and start using it.
+Install the latest Node release and activate it.

 ```console
 nvm install latest